How to Continue Breastfeeding When You Return to Work

 You should wash your pump parts in a clean basin and with a dedicated bottle brush and leave them to air dry after each use.
 Do not wash pump parts or bottles directly in the sink.
 If you do not have enough time or a space to clean your pump parts after each use, you could purchase enough sets of parts for the number of times you pump at work and then take them all home and wash them at the end of the day.
 You could also rinse your pump parts in water and sterilize them in a microwave steam bag, if you have access to a microwave.
 The CDC does not recommend storing pump parts in the fridge between uses.

-Before you store your breastmilk, make sure to clearly label containers with your name and the date the milk was pumped.
-You can store your milk in a refrigerator in any fridge that is safe for food or an insulated cooler once you are done pumping.
-Your expressed breastmilk is good for up to four days in the fridge and for up to 24 hours in an insulated cooler bag with frozen ice packs.
-Upon returning home, make sure to instantly use the expressed milk, refrigerate it, or freeze it, so it does not go to waste.
+Before you store your breast milk, make sure to clearly label containers with your name and the date the milk was pumped.
+You can store your milk in a refrigerator or an insulated cooler with frozen ice packs once you are done pumping.
+Milk is a food product and can be stored in any fridge that is safe for food.
+Milk is good for up to four days in the fridge and for 24 hours in an insulated cooler bag with ice packs, as long as the ice packs stay frozen.
+Upon returning home, make sure to quickly use the expressed milk, refrigerate it, or freeze it, so it does not go to waste.

 Traveling with Breast Milk